 If you appeal, a hearing will be scheduled.
 Most hearings are conducted by telephone.
 You will need to document why you qualify for the HEMAP program.
 Make sure you line up all the evidence and witnesses that will show that you qualify.
 It is a very good idea to have a lawyer for this hearing.
 If you lose the hearing, you have the right to appeal to a court, but the court will give a great deal of weight to the hearing officer's ruling.

-If your mortgage is an FHA purchase money loan, you are not eligible for the HEMAP program, but you might quality for FHA's Loss Mitigation Program.
-Also, if foreclosure on your home is put on hold by bankruptcy proceedings, you can still apply for HEMAP but the bankruptcy will have to be lifted as to the property before HEMAP can approve your application.
+If your mortgage is an FHA purchase money loan, you are not eligible for the HEMAP program, but you might qualify for FHA's Loss Mitigation Program.
+Also, if foreclosure on your home is put on hold by bankruptcy proceedings, you can still apply for HEMAP.